gbrunner/developing-with-imagery/README.md

 Office Hours:	By request

 ## Description
 You know what NDVI means.
 You have already learned what SAR is and how to use it.
 You even know a little bit or raster algebra.
 What you really want to know, however, is *how does Esri create and maintain their [global Landast service](https://aws.amazon.com/earth/)?*  *How do I use Python to interface with ArcGIS Image Services?* *What can I do with drone imagery?*  In **Enterprise Imagery Management, Dissemination, and Analysis**, you will learn how to create global imagery mosaics, write and implement advanced imagery analysis algorithms, apply these analytical methods at scale using AWS and raster Analyics.
+You will also learn techniques for processing and analysing imagery collected by drones and other highly oblique imagery datasets.

 ## Course Objectives